swcarpentry/managing-research-software-projects/_extras/design.md

     *   Program frequently, use version control, know what unit testing is (but may not actually have written many tests)
     *   No previous exposure to project management or software project management tools
 *   Projects
-    *   6×6: half a dozen people working for about six months
+    *   3×6: three people working for about six months
     *   Both numbers may vary up and down, but:
         *   Group is small enough to have lunch together (i.e., a single cohesive unit)
-        *   Timescale is short enough that personnel turnover probably isn't an issue
+        *   Timescale is short enough that personnel turnover isn't an issue
+    *   Some or all of the team members may be multi-tasking on other projects
+    *   Building digital scientific instruments rather than doing exploratory data analysis
+        *   E.g., creating a library, an application, or a pipeline
+        *   May be starting from scratch
+        *   But more likely cleaning up, rewriting, and integrating bits and pieces
+    *   The principal scientific investigator (PI) *isn't* a member of the development team
 *   Constraints
     *   One full day 09:00-17:00
+        *   06:30 teaching time
         *   1:00 for lunch
         *   0:30 total for two coffee breaks
-        *   So 6:30 teaching time
-    *   Learners use native installs on their own machines plus web resources (e.g., GitHub)
+    *   This means we cannot introduce complex new tools
+        *   But can add extensions to tools participants are already familiar with
-    *   Must be familiar with:
+    *   Attendees must be familiar with:
         *   [the Unix shell][shell-lesson]
         *   [Make][make-lesson]
         *   [Git][git-lesson] (enough to follow pull/edit/commit/push/PR instructions and use GitHub)